ASFHyP3/hyp3-autorift/hyp3_autorift/vend/README.md

 2. The changes listed in `REF_VEL.diff` were applied to update the reference velocity fields for projected velocity.
 These changes are expected to be a temporary measure until better estimates of the velocity fields are generated.
+3. The changes listed in `S2_FILENAMES.diff` were applied to use the full Sentinel-2 COG id in the output netCDF product filename to ensure unique names.